RSS Feed

 US Supreme Court rejected the Appeal Petition of Novak - the Facebook satirist.

-Satire took a hit today, 2/21/2023 as the U.S. Supreme Court failed to accept the petition for appeal of Anthony Novak who created a parody of Parma Ohio Police Department on Facebook.
+Satire and free speech took a hit today, 2/21/2023 as the U.S. Supreme Court failed to accept the petition for appeal of Anthony Novak who created a parody of Parma Ohio Police Department on Facebook.
 He was arrested and jailed for his parody – but acquitted at trial.
 He should never have been arrested and jailed — the police escape being held to account for their actions by the shield of “Qualified Immunity”.
 Qualified immunity protects police officers from being held accountable for depriving individuals of their constitutional rights if the officers reasonably believed that they were acting within the law.
-The 6th Circuit U.S. Court of Appeals said that since no prior court held it to be a violation of the Constitution to be arrested in retaliation for satirical remarks in a situation where officers have probable cause, the case was dismissed.
+(See opinion on qualified immunity) The 6th Circuit U.S. Court of Appeals said that since no prior court held it to be a violation of the Constitution to be arrested in retaliation for satirical remarks in a situation where officers have probable cause, the case was dismissed.
 Novak was charged under state law that criminalized “disruption of police operations.”
 That was a joke.
 But this is no joke – Qualified immunity must be abolished!!

 Petition for Certiorari – US Supreme